newchuyalong/libgdx-learning/3D-Particle-Effects.md

 	}
 }
 ```
+Note that we reset the particle when it is freed, not during obtain.
+This avoids a NullPointerException that occurs because of how the ParticleSystem works.

 ### Step 4: Rendering our 3D Particles Using the ParticleSystem
 A ParticleSystem must update and draw its own components, then be passed to a ModelBatch instance to be rendered to the scene.